Filing documents in the registry of the Judicial Committee by electronic means

 9.5.2 The default display view size on all pages must be 100%.
 Text on all pages must be in a format that will allow comments and highlighting to be imposed on the text.
 Bookmarks must be labelled so as to identify the document to which each refers.
 The bookmark should have the same name or title as the actual document.
 The index page must be hyperlinked to the pages or documents to which it refers.
 A sample bundle will be available for Court users from the Registry.

-9.5.5 Where electronic volumes or other individual documents exceed 10 megabytes in size they must be submitted on memory stick, clearly marked or labelled with the title of the case and the identity of the party.
-The memory sticks should include, in the following order:
+9.5.5 Where electronic volumes or other individual documents exceed 10 megabytes in size they must be submitted through the Court's SharePoint system(11).
+The volumes should include, in the following order,:

 - the index to the electronic bundles

 - the Record of Proceedings, (including the index)

 - the notice of appeal

 - the statement of facts and issues